General Application Questions

 What if I took a prerequisite course at another university?

 The grade will be discounted by a third of a grade.
 For example if you got an A- at another university, it will appear as a B+ when we review your application.

-If a transfer course was listed as equivalent by the Marriott School but in a different year than when I took the course (and nothing is listed for the year I took it), does it still count?
+If a transfer course was listed as equivalent by BYU Marriott but in a different year than when I took the course (and nothing is listed for the year I took it), does it still count?

 If I have taken an equivalent transfer course that does not show up on my transcript, what do I do?
 Should I still list it on my application?

 First obtain an official transcript from your transfer school and see that it is sent to the BYU Registrar.
 Once this transcript has been received, it should show up on your BYU transcript.
 Make sure the transfer courses show as being equivalent to the appropriate BYU courses.
 Once it is listed as equivalent on your transcript or progress report, you may then list it on your application.

 What is the difference between a policy petition form and a progress report discrepancy form?

 A policy petition form is used to determine transfer equivalencies not listed online or those within BYU.
 This form will be used only if the transfer course is not listed online or on your transcript.
 A progress report discrepancy form is used to reconcile anything missing from the progress report; use this when something is listed online but not on your transcript.
 To access these and other forms, click on the Forms option in your student tools.